MadManMcIvor/AleTrail/docs/api-design.md

 ## Beers
 * List beers all beers by city
-* Detailed view of beers w/ reviews list of that beer
+* Detailed view of beers
 * Create a beer
 * Update a beer
 * Delete a beer

+---

+## Favorites
+* List of favorite beers/breweries for a user
+* Add a favorite
+* Delete a favorite

 ## Users
 * View User details
-  * List of favorite beers
-  * List of favorite breweries
-  * List of User beer reviews
-  * List of User brewery reviews
 * Update user information
 * Sign up/Create User
 * Delete User
 * Log in/out (create/delete token)

-## Brewery Reviews - in the same microservice as Users
-* List reviews by user
-* List reviews by brewery
-* Detailed view of a specific review
-* Create a brewery review
-* Update a brewery review
-* Delete a delete a brewery review

-## Beer Reviews - in the same microservice as Users
-* List reviews by user
-* List reviews by beer
-* Detailed view of a specific review
-* Create a beer review
-* Update a beer review
-* Delete a delete a beer review
+---

 ## Breweries
 ### Get a list of breweries